-The Old Glory Cross is used as a remembrance symbol for fallen American servicemen and women, and also perhaps one of the more commercialised general purpose 'patriotic' crosses.
+The Old Glory Cross is used as a remembrance symbol for fallen U.S. servicemen and women, and also a commercialised general-purpose 'patriotic' cross.

 The Marine Corps Cross is typical of many crosses featuring a military badge.
 In this case the design, derived from the British Royal Marines, includes a crested eagle, a globe, and a foul anchor.

 The Catholic War Veterans is an example of potentially confusing nomenclature for those outside the group.
 The emblem is not representing veterans of a Catholic war, but rather U.S. Catholics who have fought in one of the USA's wars.
 The wreath on the Celtic Cross is for remembrance of those who died, and the Olive Branch on the cross stem symbolises peace.

 And we'll finnish (sic) with the War Veteran Association of Finland.

 Sandwiched between its former master of Sweden (12th to 19th centuries) and its later master of Russia (after 1809), Finland's current independence (since 1917) has been considered a treasure worth protecting and defending.
 Their troops fought hard against the Russians in the Winter War (1939-1940), followed by the Continuation War (1941-44) and the Lapland War (1944-1945).

 Since then, the Finnish military has participated in numerous UN peace keeping operations.
 These have been significant contributions but nowhere near the sacrifices made in the Second World War.
 It is the 1940s which remain the most poignant memories for Finns, especially now, since very few WWII veterans survive.